Backblaze/boardwalk/README.md

 - [x] Have CSRF protection on the server UI.
 - [x] Support server UI authentication.
 - [x] Have a way to explore saved state.
-- [ ] Support server API authentication.
+- [x] Support server API authentication.
-- [ ] Have a way for Boardwalkfile.py's to specify Boardwalk version
-  constraints.
 - [ ] Support TLS on the server.

 ### Non-Goals